 Between 27 May and 3 June every year, Australia celebrates National Reconciliation Week (NRW) which marks two significant milestones in Australia's Reconciliation journey:

 - 27 May acknowledges the anniversary of the 1967 referendum where more than 90% of voters gave the Commonwealth the power to make laws for Aboriginal people, and for Aboriginal people to be recognised in the national census.
 It was Australia’s most successful referendum.

 - 3 June acknowledges the 1992 landmark decision by the High Court of Australia that overturned the legal doctrine of ‘terra nullius’ and led to the creation of the Native Title Act 1993 and subsequent native title regime.
 The case was led by Torres Strait Islander man, the late Eddie (Koiki) Mabo and his fellow plaintiffs including the late Rev David Passi and the late James Rice.

-National Reconciliation Week 2020
+National Reconciliation Week 2021

-Reconciliation is a journey for all Australians – as individuals, families, communities, organisations and importantly as a nation.
+Reconciliation is a journey for individuals, families, communities, organisations and importantly for all Australians.
 At the heart of this journey are relationships between the broader Australian community and Aboriginal and Torres Strait Islander peoples.

-For more information visit Reconciliation Australia
+For more information visit Reconciliation Australia.

 Any planned events and public gatherings in 2021 need to adhere to physical distancing and hygiene principles to protect our community from the spread of COVID-19.

 Reconciliation South Australia is the peak body for the coordination of events in South Australia during NRW Week.
 For more information please see the Reconciliation South Australia Facebook page.